 You can also heat the fruit in the same way you make a grain mash to extract the sugars and juices from the pulp.
 You will need to strain off excessive pulp before fermentation begins.
 The method used largely depends on the fruit your using and what you have available at the time.

-Should I add sugar to a fruit wash?
+Should I add sugar to a fruit mash?

-On the other hand opposer argue that by adding extra sugar you are only increasing the alcohol content of your wash not the flavor.
+On the other hand opposers argue that by adding extra sugar you are only increasing the alcohol content of your mash not the flavor.
 This will therefore decrease the quality of your final product.
-With a lower % wash you are able to achieve multiple distillations increasing the alcohol content and flavors of your final product.
+With a lower % mash you are able to achieve multiple distillations increasing the alcohol content and flavors of your final product.

 I would recommend you try both methods and compare the final products of both to see which you prefer.